awxiaoxian2020/word-box/README.md

 # 🤝 Contributing

-We welcome contributions to Cherry Studio!
+We welcome contributions to WordBox!
 Here are some ways you can contribute:

 1. **Contribute Code**: Develop new features or optimize existing code.
 2. **Fix Bugs**: Submit fixes for any bugs you find.